orgua/shepherd-targets/hardware/shepherd_nRF_FRAM_Target_v1.3/readme.md

 - 16x GPIO instead of 10x
 - no power-converters, but over-voltage-protection and under-volt-switch for nRF

-## Bugs & Proposed Fixes / Improvements
+## Bugs of prior Version & Proposed Fixes / Improvements

 - nRF - remove resist of alignment crosses
 - less paste on thermal pad of nRF?
 Thermal paste is OK